thedoggybrad/peacefulsearch/README.md

 <br>
 3.)
 Click the search button and wait for the results to appear.
 <br>
 4.)
-Browse the search results, you may also choose between "Web" and "Image" results.
+Browse the search results.
+You may also choose between "Web" and "Image" results.

 ## Privacy and Safety
 This search engine is 100% safe.
 However, we are not liable for the safety of the links in the search results.
 Google might collect some non-personal information about you like your search history and IP Address.